netflo/video_processing/README.md

 and set what it should be around with    -b 1000k

 =>   ffmpeg -i input.mp4 -b:v 1000k -vcodec h264 -acodec ac3 output.mp4

+reduce frame rate:
+ To change the output frame rate to 30 fps, use the following command:

+ffmpeg -i <input> -filter:v fps=fps=30 <output>